 This fudge is decadent but not overpoweringly sugary and sweet.
 When I’ve eaten normal fudge in the past, it always tasted too sweet.
 The sugary quality was a bit too much for my taste buds.

 This dairy free version is everything I think fudge should be – rich, creamy, melt-in-your-mouth, and very chocolatey.

 More Dairy Free Chocolate Desserts

 3 Ingredient Dairy Free Fudge.

-Line an 8x8 inch square pan with parchment paper so that there is an overhang on two sides.
+- Line an 8×8 inch square pan with parchment paper so that there is an overhang on two sides.

-Place the coconut milk in a sauce pan and heat over medium low heat, just until it starts to stem a little bit.
+- Place the coconut milk in a sauce pan and heat over medium low heat, just until it starts to steam a little bit.
 Sift in the confectioner's sugar and whisk to combine.
 Do not overheat or boil.

-Place in the refrigerator for two hours or until the fudge is firm.
+- Place in the refrigerator for two to three hours or until the fudge is firm.